CIC (Nintendo): Circumvention

 A small company called RetroZone, the first company to publish games on the NES in over a decade, uses a multi-region lockout chip for NTSC, PAL A, and PAL B called the Ciclone which was created by reverse engineering Tengen's Rabbit chip.
 It will allow games to be played in more than one region.
 It is intended to make the games playable on older hardware that uses the 10NES lockout chip and the two other regions, although the top-loading NES does not use a lockout chip.
 The Ciclone chip is the first lockout chip to be developed after the patent for the 10NES had expired.
 Since then, there have been a few other open source implementations to allow the general public to reproduce multi-region CICs on AVR microcontrollers.

-Because the 10NES in the model NES-001 Control Deck occasionally fails to authenticate legal cartridges, a common modification is to disable the chip entirely by cutting pin 4 on the Control Deck's internal 10NES lockout chip.
+Because the 10NES in the model NES-001 occasionally fails to authenticate legal cartridges, a common modification is to disable the chip entirely by cutting pin 4 on the NES-001's internal 10NES lockout chip.

-Super Nintendo Entertainment System

 Towards the end of the SNES lifespan, the CIC was cloned and used in pirate games.
-Often, the clone CIC chip would be rebranded with an inconspicuous brand/part number to prevent detection by authorities.
-Alternatively the aforementioned method of using a licensed game's CIC chip was possible, as it was used in the SNES version of Super Noah’s Ark 3D and Hong Kong 97.
+Alternatively the aforementioned method of using a licensed game's CIC chip was possible, as it was used in the SNES version of Super Noah’s Ark 3D.